 Melrose Abbey, now a ruin, was once considered to be one of Scotland’s most beautiful buildings.
 It’s history provides the visitor with a sense of romance.

-The Abbey, burial place of Robert the Bruce’s heart, was founded by King David I round about the year 1136.
+This historic Abbey is the burial place of Robert the Bruce’s heart.
+It was founded by King David I round about the year 1136.
 Construction began with just one abbot and 12 monks from Rievaulx Abbey in Yorkshire.

 Throughout its working life Melrose Abbey was a favourite of royalty, and just prior to the Reformation it was home to around 120 monks.
 Today, under the care of Historic Scotland, it comprises the almost complete ruins of the Abbey Church, and the chapel features a magnificent stained glass window and a full pipe organ.

 Although Melrose is mainly an agricultural market town, stunning scenery is to be found here, and visitors are enthralled with many attractions, like the Trimontium Exhibition, the starting point for a five mile walk to celebrate Roman heritage.

 On the walk, from Melrose to Leaderfoot and back, you will view Roman sites and stop for tea and biscuits at Newstead Village Hall.
 For sport enthusiasts, the second week of April each year sees the Melrose Sevens, a seven-a-side rugby tournament which has been running since 1883.
 Teams come from all over the world to play here.

 Melrose is one of the most enchanting towns in the Scottish Borders.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Get helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.

 Kelvingrove Art Gallery: Kelvingrove Art Gallery and Museum, with one of Europe’s great civic art collections is Scotland’s number 1 visitor attraction, and well loved.